Resident Evil Requiem: What Golden Spiders Do in LMDF

 Instant deliveryNo spam, unsubscribe anytime

-When you should ignore one
+When to ignore one

-The common mistake is treating every golden spider as mandatory.
+The trap is treating every golden spider as mandatory.
 It is not.
 The correct filter is net gain.
+Skip the spider if any of the following is true:

 • It pulls you off-route into an uncleared side lane.

-A useful way to think about it is this: golden spiders are not collectibles in the usual sense.
+Golden spiders are not collectibles in the usual sense.
 They are moving extensions of the clock.
-If you spend seven seconds chasing a three-second spinner, you did not gain three seconds.
-You lost four.
-This seems obvious written out, but it is exactly the decision LMDF pressures players into making at speed.
+If you spend seven seconds chasing a spider that returns three, you did not gain three seconds, you lost four.
+Obvious written out, but it is exactly the decision LMDF forces at speed.
+Kill the spiders that intersect your route, ignore the ones that demand a detour through uncertainty.

 Advertisement